UPPER CHARLES TRAIL:

 Directions:

-To start from the Claflin Pl parking lot in Hopkinton [Eastern Section; Northern End]; Take exit 54A off of I-495 to Main St heading east.
+To start from the Claflin Pl parking lot in Hopkinton [Eastern Side; Northern End]; Take exit 54A off of I-495 to Main St heading east.
 Turn right on Claflin Pl after 1.1 miles where you'll find a parking lot on your left.

-To start from the Route 85 parking lot in Milford [Eastern Section; Northern End]; Take exit 50 off of I-495 and travel north up Route 85 about 1.5 miles.
+To start from the Route 85 parking lot in Milford [Eastern Side; Northern End]; Take exit 50 off of I-495 and travel north up Route 85 about 1.5 miles.
 Just before you reach the Hopkinton town line, the parking lot will be on your right.

-To start from the Veterans Memorial Drive parking lot in Milford [Western Section; Southern End]; From I-495 take exit 48 to Route 109 west.
+To start from the Veterans Memorial Drive parking lot in Milford [Western Side; Southern End]; From I-495 take exit 48 to Route 109 west.
 Less then a mile turn left on Veterans Memorial Dr. On your right is the parking lot.

 Upper Charles Trail; Hopkinton Section: